 The First Minister detailed the 8 bills in the Welsh Government’s 5-year Legislative Programme that will be brought forward during the 3rd year of the Welsh Assembly.Learn more »

 This Wales Infrastructure Investment Plan annex highlights planned investments and potential procurement opportunities.

 The 2nd Supplementary Budget proposes a number of changes to the 1st Supplementary Budget for 2013-14, which was published on 25 June 2013.Learn more »

 - Statistics & Research

-- An estimated 11 per cent of working age adults in Wales reported having no qualifications, unchanged from in 2011.
+- An estimated 10 per cent of working age adults in Wales reported having no qualifications, compared to 11 per cent in 2012.

-- In general, qualification levels were highest in Monmouthshire, Ceredigion, The Vale of Glamorgan, Gwynedd and Cardiff, and lowest in the South Wales valleys authorities.
+- In general, qualification levels were highest in Monmouthshire, The Vale of Glamorgan, and Cardiff, and lowest in the South Wales valleys authorities.

 - In general, qualification levels in Wales were lower than in England, Scotland and the UK as a whole, but higher than in Northern Ireland.

 This information is derived from the Annual Population Survey.

 In previous years publication of this data has been through a statistical headline followed by a more detailed statistical bulletin of commentary and charts later in the year.
 In line with our plans set out in the consultation earlier this year “Proposals concerning the publication of official statistics” we have developed the headline into a statistical release, and intend to produce the detailed bulletin on an occasional basis rather than annually.
 As such there will be no further bulletin of this 2013 data.